Jiropole/SwiftEDR/README.md

 You may be thinking "show me the HDR already" – which is admittedly the most interesting thing about this package.
 But HDR is most impressive when you have something to compare it to.
 Plus the other modes may be useful to vary display parameters according to user focus.
 It is also a nice practice to revert to non HDR modes when energy conservation is important or when not justified by present content or available headroom.

-Here are some examples of SDR, EDR and HDR, noting that images can only simulate actual display results.
+Here are some examples of SDR, EDR and HDR on generative graphics, noting that images can only simulate actual display results.

 <p align="center">
 <img width="250" height="270" alt="swiftedr-sdr-mode" src="https://github.com/user-attachments/assets/45e22ca4-ae32-4ea8-8660-11e92041de86" />
 <img width="250" height="270" alt="swiftedr-edr-mode" src="https://github.com/user-attachments/assets/fe98b027-3e02-44e3-ac02-0fb767d358ae" />
 <img width="250" height="270" alt="swiftedr-hdr-mode" src="https://github.com/user-attachments/assets/8656e5ff-d3d9-4750-8757-769df3f158ca" />
 </p>

+And here is an equally fake rendition of the same image in SDR versus HDR.

 #### What It Isn't
 SwiftEDR doesn't magically make any view brighter and more vivid – that still takes careful design decisions.
 It also isn't a color production studio in a package.
 It merely organizes the sprawling details around bit depths and dynamic ranges into a concise API surface, so you can focus on tuning EDR for your own use cases, without leaving the speed and comfort of SwiftUI.